|Nutritional Guidelines (per serving)|

 - 2 1/4 cups cranberries (about 8 ounces, fresh or frozen and thawed)

 - 1 1/2 cups/6 3/4 ounces all-purpose flour

 - 1/4 teaspoon cream of tartar

-- In a medium bowl, combine the flour, baking powder and salt; stir to blend thoroughly.
-Set aside.
+In a medium bowl, combine the flour, baking powder and salt; stir to blend thoroughly and set aside.

-- Replace the cream of tartar with 1/2 teaspoon of lemon juice.
+- If you don't have cream of tartar, replace with 1/2 teaspoon of lemon juice.

 - If the cranberries are frozen, take them out of the freezer about 20 minutes before you plan to make the cake.